solidusio-contrib/solidus_social/README.md

 Social login support for Solidus.
 Solidus Social handles authorization, account creation and association through third-party services.
-Currently Facebook, Github and Google OAuth2 are available out of the box.
+Currently Github and Google OAuth2 are available out of the box.

 Installation
 ------------